KoehnLab/TurboMolePrep/README.md

 - `all` to assign the same basis set to all atoms
 - element label to assign the basis set to all atoms of the given element.
 Note: contrary to the `define` input, no extra quotation marks are necessary
-- Indices to assign the corresponding atoms the chosen basis sets.
-Indices start at `1` (the first atom in the geometry) and index ranges and enumerations (e.g. `1,2,6-9`) are permitted
+- Indices to assign the corresponding elements the chosen basis sets.
+Indices start at `1` (hydrogen) and index ranges and enumerations (e.g. `1,2,6-9`) are permitted

 Example: